peta78/MusicNotes/README.md

 Note: B6 (full voice, no falsetto, nor "cat in heat sound", roughly one second length.
 Dara is my #1, but we both lived in the same country for a while so she had unfair starting position...)

-Number of concert attented by me: Beyond 5
+Number of concerts attented by me: Beyond 5

 ![spectrum](darinkab6.png)